1.1 The name of the Association shall be the Canadian Population Society (called Society below), abbreviated to CPS.

 11.1 Proposals to amend the Constitution may be made in writing to the President by any five members of the Council or by ten members of the Society.
 The President shall arrange through the Secretary-Treasurer for all such proposals along with relevant documentation to be sent to all members.

-The vote may be taken either by mail or at the General Assembly meeting.
+The vote may be taken either electronically or at the General Assembly meeting.
 If the amendment is approved by a simple majority of members of the Council, then its ratification by the membership will require a simple majority of all those voting.
 If an amendment is not approved by the majority of the Council, then its passage by membership will require two-thirds of all votes cast.

 11.2 The dissolution of the Society or the alteration of its name, or the affiliation of the Society with any other body or under terms other than those provided by 2.2 (e) shall be treated as an amendment to the Constitution.